SpIob/Bagong-Enerhiya/README.md

 Bagong Enerhiya is an open-source research tool that ingests scientific literature, extracts structured material properties using a domain-adapted NLP pipeline, and surfaces the result through an interactive web interface — built to document and quantify a specific research gap: **zero published studies exist on *Eucheuma cottonii* or *Kappaphycus alvarezii* as supercapacitor electrode materials**, despite the Philippines being the world's foremost producer of both species.

-Built in three days as a solo student project.
+Built as a solo student project.
 Zero budget.
 Fully reproducible.

 ---